-For more information about general CC International Studies and approved Off-Campus Programs, visit the International Programs website.
+For more information about general CC International Studies and approved Off-Campus Programs, visit the Center for Global Education & Field Study website.

 Guidelines for Studying Abroad: